tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/azure-stack/index.md

 # Azure Stack Admin API reference

-Azure Stack Admin APIs provide REST API interfaces for each Resource Provider that ships with Azure Stack inbox, for performing operations on selected entities, such as Scale Unit Nodes, Alerts, Updates, Backup, Marketplace, Subscriptions, Offers, and much more.
-This reference provides a guide for working with the Azure Stack Admin REST API, as well as specific reference information for each available operation, grouped by resource provider.
+Azure Stack Hub Admin APIs include interfaces for each resource provider.
+This reference includes guidance for each available operation.
+You can use the APIs to work with:
+- Scale unit nodes
+- Alerts
+- Updates
+- Backup
+- Marketplace
+- Subscriptions
+- Offers
+- And others

 ## Resource providers